cksystemsteaching/selfie/README.md

 $ ./selfie
 ```

-To execute `selfie.m` by hypster use the following command:
+Executing `selfie.m` with hypster:

 ```bash
 $ ./selfie -l selfie.m -y 1
 ```

-This is semantically equivalent to executing `selfie.m` by mipster and thus `selfie` without any arguments.
-There is a difference in output though since mipster reports code execution profiles whereas hypster does not.
+is semantically equivalent to executing `selfie.m` with mipster and thus `selfie` without any arguments.

 If you are using docker you can also execute selfie on spike and pk as follows: